Emotion: 19th century

-Perspectives on emotions from evolutionary theory were initiated during the mid-late 19th century with Charles Darwin's 1872 book The Expression of the Emotions in Man and Animals.
-Darwin argued that emotions served no evolved purpose for humans, neither in communication, nor in aiding survival.
-Darwin largely argued that emotions evolved via the inheritance of acquired characters.
-He pioneered various methods for studying non-verbal expressions, from which he concluded that some expressions had cross-cultural universality.
-Darwin also detailed homologous expressions of emotions that occur in animals.
-This led the way for animal research on emotions and the eventual determination of the neural underpinnings of emotion.
+Evolutionary perspectives on emotion began in the mid-to-late 19th century with Charles Darwin's 1872 book The Expression of the Emotions in Man and Animals.
+In that work Darwin argued that emotional expressions have evolutionary origins and can serve adaptive and communicative functions.
+He pioneered the systematic study of nonverbal behaviour, concluding that expressions are universal across human cultures and that homologous forms of emotional expression occur in other animals.
+Darwin interpreted these similarities as evidence that emotional expression had been shaped by evolutionary processes such as natural selection.

 Contemporary

-More contemporary views along the evolutionary psychology spectrum posit that both basic emotions and social emotions evolved to motivate (social) behaviors that were adaptive in the ancestral environment.
+More contemporary views within evolutionary psychology posit that both basic emotions and social emotions evolved to motivate (social) behaviors that were adaptive in the ancestral environment.
 Emotion is an essential part of any human decision-making and planning, and the famous distinction made between reason and emotion is not as clear as it seems.
 Paul D. MacLean claims that emotion competes with even more instinctive responses, on one hand, and the more abstract reasoning, on the other hand.
 The increased potential in neuroimaging has also allowed investigation into evolutionarily ancient parts of the brain.
-Important neurological advances were derived from these perspectives in the 1990s by Joseph E. LeDoux and Antonio Damasio.
+Joseph E. LeDoux and Antonio Damasio derived important neurological advances from these perspectives in the 1990s.
 For example, in an extensive study of a subject with ventromedial frontal lobe damage described in the book Descartes' Error, Damasio demonstrated how loss of physiological capacity for emotion resulted in the subject's lost capacity to make decisions despite having robust faculties for rationally assessing options.
 Research on physiological emotion has caused modern neuroscience to abandon the model of emotions and rationality as opposing forces.
 In contrast to the ancient Greek ideal of dispassionate reason, the neuroscience of emotion shows that emotion is necessarily integrated with intellect.

 Research on social emotion also focuses on the physical displays of emotion including body language of animals and humans (see affect display).
 For example, spite seems to work against the individual but it can establish an individual's reputation as someone to be feared.
 Shame and pride can motivate behaviors that help one maintain one's standing in a community, and self-esteem is one's estimate of one's status.